64robots/webforms/README.md

 Route::webforms('webforms');
 ```

-If you want routes to create FormSections, FormSteps and Questions, add that under the appropriate middleware in your routes file:
+If you want routes to create Forms, FormSteps and Questions, add that under the appropriate middleware in your routes file:

 ```php
 Route::webformsAdmin('webforms-admin');